-Oscar-winner Juliette Binoche ("The English Patient") is the best reason to see Fred Schepisi's "Words and Pictures," a light romantic comedy about two rival high school teachers.
+Oscar-winner Juliette Binoche ("The English Patient") is the best reason to see Fred Schepisi's "Words and Pictures" (new trailer below), a light romantic comedy about two rival high school teachers.
 Clive Owen's English teacher with a drinking problem falls for Binoche's art teacher trying to paint as she battles rheumatoid arthritis.
 They engage in a war of words vs. pictures that ignites them as well as their students.

 Some of the best scenes involve Binoche sprawled belly-down on a swirling chair as she maneuvers a giant paint brush, splashing wide swatches of color on her canvas.
 It turns out, I learned from our interview in Toronto, that she came up with this visual idea, based on her research.
 She created the paintings in the film herself.